DateFormat

 Notes

 • DateFormat can only output formats that are supported by your connected data platform.
 For example, passing %A to the format argument typically returns the full day of the week (e.g. Sunday, Monday).
 However, on Snowflake connections, this will return the abbreviated day of week format (e.g. Sun, Mon) equivalent to %a.
-This is because Snowflake does not support a full day of week.
+This is because Snowflake does not support a full day of the week.

 Examples